Ventura County Council: History

 Records of the Ventura Congregational church indicate that the group was officially disbanded in January 1914.
 Various articles gleaned from the local newspapers indicate that troops were active in most of the local communities.
 The YMCA had one in Santa Paula in 1911.
 They then formed another in Fillmore in 1912 with 25 boys.
 The scoutmaster was Mr. A.J.
 Dicks, and his assistant Professor A.C.
 Marcey.
 Ray Horton was the Seal Patrol leader, and his brother Harold leader of the Foxes.
 The same article mentions leaders from a group of 20 scouts in Bardsdale helping to form the group.
 In February 1913, the Oxnard Courier talks of a YMCA group under Scoutmaster Kirchner and Commissioner Stant, while in November 1913 the Star mentions Scoutmaster Ramsey expecting to enroll as many as 100 boys and young men and is setting up a recruiting station at City Hall.
 A later Courier article in February 1916 mentions Scoutmaster Rev. J.M.
 Barhart, assisted by Ross Winter and Elmer Johnson, while the committee consisted of George Hume, Frank Petit, and J.W.
 Shillington.
 A surname that appears in the boys noted, Willett is very familiar to longtime scouters in the council, as Camp Willett gets its name from the family.
-Surely additional information is buried in the old microfilm and will shed more light as research continues.

 The earliest of these was Troop 1, sponsored by St. Paul's Methodist Episcopal Church of Oxnard from February 1916 to February 1918.
 Next in line is Troop 1 (later 301) of Santa Paula sponsored by The Clipper Club of Presbyterian Mariners Club from December 1917 to December 1919, again from November 1920 to November 1933, and once more from August 1934 to February 1963.
 Moorpark Troop 1, sponsored by the Community M.E.
 Church existed from December 1919 to December 1922; Ojai Troop 1, by a Group of Citizens, went from December 1919 to December 1920; and Troop 1 of Ventura (later 101), sponsored by the Rotary Club appears from December 1919 to December 1926.
 101 still exists today, but is sponsored by the Church of Jesus Christ of Latter Day Saints, its last reincarnation after an interim sponsorship by the Kiwanis.
 Troop 1 of Port Hueneme appears to have existed, beginning in April 1916; but disappears before the council was chartered.